lukechilds/docker-electrumx/README.md

 ### RocksDB

-You can use RocksDB as the database engine instead of the default LevelDB, by adding `-e DB_ENGINE=rocksdb` to your docker run.
+You can use RocksDB as the database engine instead of the default LevelDB by adding `-e DB_ENGINE=rocksdb` to your docker run.
 RocksDB should perform slightly better and use a little less disk space, but has to rebuild the databse.

 ### TCP Port